 The written POST Entry-level Law Enforcement Test Battery evaluates an applicant’s reading comprehension, grammar and spelling competencies.
 The POST applicant preparation guide includes a sample of the Law Enforcement Entry Level Test Battery (PELLETB).
 If you have taken the PELLETB for another agency within the last year from the time of application, you may be eligible to waive the written exam for CSUN PD's process.
 You will need to submit your scores only after being notified that you have been selected for the next testing process.

-The exam is sent to POST headquarters in Sacramento for scoring and CSUN PD will notify all test takers of their score via US mail approximately 2 weeks following the exam.
+The written exam is sent to POST headquarters in Sacramento for scoring and CSUN PD will notify all test takers of their score via US mail approximately 2 weeks following the exam.

 Note: Lateral candidates, POST certified academy graduates, and current academy cadets MAY WAIVE the physical agility and written examination if you provide documentation of your eligibility to do so.